OKANAGAN UNITED FC BCSPL PROGRAM FAQ

 For winter training (January and February), we try to limit travel as much as possible each week, so there is one regional training session set up somewhere near the players’ main home area and one team session indoor in Vernon (Kelowna for 2012s).
 This cuts training travel down when the roads are potentially snowy.

 There will also be a weekly Strength and Conditioning session in the players’ home area.
-January training will begin the week of January 6, 2025, with Regional sessions during the week in the various major regions (Penticton, Kelowna, Vernon, Kamloops) and team training for 2011-2007 teams indoor at the Vernon Toyota Indoor Sports Centre on the weekends (Sundays) or at the Mission or Rutland Domes in Kelowna for 2012 teams.
+January training will begin the week of January 6, 2025, with Regional sessions during the week in the various major regions (Penticton, Kelowna, Vernon, Kamloops) and team training for teams at their respective indoor centres.
 Winter Regional sessions are mornings, before school.

 Games prior to our Okanagan fields opening all take place on the Lower Mainland, so you can expect weekly game travel until mid-late April.